my-name-is-D/object-detection-Motion-Nao-webots/image_processing/README.md

 The position of a known ball (known size) is calculated Then, a part of the ellipse is prelevated and a color average is done, This color is then identified into: blue, yellow, green, red or none.

+Finally we verify if the ball is in Nao's workspace, a stimulation stimulus is sent according to the answe in a topic.
-Then the color and position of the ball are sent in a topic.
+Then the color and position of the ball are sent in another topic.

-Two of the python files are codes previously made (by me or my team) to extract features with opencv (the "camera_proc_finish_GOOD.py")
-Recognize money and their value.
-Done with pounds (NB: this file here is not executable as it is, i cleaned it a bit, will put the real code later, but not in this repository)

-The marker_map.py extract info from find_2D_object and send them to RVIZ, the rviz part doesn't work anymore right now (not been readapted)
-The marker_map.py is from : - https://github.com/my-name-is-D/Robotic-System-Science-Project